Effects of selenium on endothelial dysfunction and metabolic profile in low dose streptozotocin induced diabetic rats fed a high fat diet

 Ozturk Z., Gurpinar T., VURAL K., Boyacioglu S., KORKMAZ M., Var A.

-• Anahtar Kelimeler: antioxidant, diabetes, endothelial dysfunction, high fat diet, nitric oxide, rat
+• Keywords: antioxidant, diabetes, endothelial dysfunction, high fat diet, nitric oxide, rat

 Endothelial dysfunction develops as a result of oxidative stress and is responsible for diabetic vascular complications.
 We investigated the effects of selenium on endothelial dysfunction and oxidative stress in type 2 diabetic rats.
 Male Wistar rats were divided into five groups: controls, untreated diabetics, and diabetics treated with 180, 300, 500 mcg/kg selenium each day.
 Diabetes was induced by a single intraperitoneal injection of low dose streptozotocin to rats fed a high fat diet.
 Endothelium-dependent and-independent relaxations were measured in the thoracic aorta.
 Nicotinamide adenine dinucleotide phosphate (NADPH) oxidase and endothelial nitric oxide synthase (eNOS) mRNA expressions were analyzed using real-time polymerase chain reaction (RT-PCR).
 Fasting blood glucose, lipid profile, lipid oxidation, insulin and nitric oxide were measured in blood samples.
 Malondialdehyde, superoxide dismutase, catalase and glutathione peroxidase levels were measured in liver samples.
 RT-PCR showed that selenium reversed increased NADPH oxidase expression and decreased eNOS expression to control levels.
 Selenium also improved the impairment of endothelium-dependent vasorelaxation in the diabetic aorta.
 Selenium treatment significantly decreased blood glucose, cholesterol and triglyceride levels, and enhanced the antioxidant status in diabetic rats.
 Our findings suggest that selenium restores a normal metabolic profile and ameliorates vascular responses and endothelial dysfunction in diabetes by regulating antioxidant enzyme and nitric oxide release.